 Dialect words from the North East

-A light-hearted selection of dialect words from the North East.
-Many are still in use or recalled by older dialect.
+A light-hearted selection of dialect words from the North East of England.
+Many are still in use or recalled by older dialect users.
 Most words here are familiar in Tyneside Geordie but some are unique to or more prevalent in other parts of the region.
 Phrases in bold are translated at the end of the page.
 Hev a gan yersel’ forst.

 A: Aareet bonny lad / bonny lass?

 Aad: Old.
 From the Anglo-Saxon eald.
 ‘Aad wife’ is an old woman.

 Aal / Ahrl: All.
 It can also be an ‘earl’ as in ‘Aal Grey’s tea’, though this might also occur as ‘Orl’.

 Aal reet / Aareet: Alright.
 Mostly used as a term of greeting “Aareet?” in the same way as “hello” / “you ok?”.

 Aal Tigithor: Altogether – like the folks o’ the Sheels.
 Huddled together (altogether perhaps like the people of North Shields and South Shields).